 POSC 220 & 221, Constitutional Law I, II

 Students should take several courses coded as Writing in the Discipline (WID) to refine their writing, research, and argument-formation skills.

 Joint Baccalaureate and Law Degree Program

 Students attending Dickinson have the opportunity to earn both a baccalaureate degree and a law degree through a joint Dickinson College/Penn State Dickinson School of Law program.
-This arrangement, also known as the 3 3 Program, allows a student to begin law school during his/her senior year of college.
-To qualify for this program, a student must complete all Dickinson College degree requirements within three years (save for the final year’s electives), attain a 3.5 cumulative grade point average, and achieve a score on the LSAT (Law School Admissions Test) within the top 30% of the national test-takers.
-After one year of successful study at the School of Law, the 3 3 student will earn his or her baccalaureate degree from Dickinson College.
-After two additional years of study at the School of Law, the student will complete the law program and earn his or her JD degree.
+This arrangement, also known as the 3-3 Program, allows a student to begin law school during his/her senior year of college.
+To qualify for this program, a student must complete all Dickinson College degree requirements within three years (save for the final year’s electives), attain a cumulative grade point average at or above Dickinson Law's most recently reported median (currently a 3.34), and achieve a score on the LSAT (Law School Admissions Test) that is greater than or equal to Dickinson Law's most recently reported median (currently a 159).
+After one year of successful study at Dickinson Law, the 3-3 student will earn their baccalaureate degree from Dickinson College.
+After two additional years of study at Dickinson Law, the student will complete the law program and earn their JD degree.

 In addition to the recommended courses and the Dickinson School of Law agreement, the Pre-Law advising and preparation includes individual advising appointments and workshops.
-Located in the Career Center, the Pre-law advisor handles the advising for any student interested in the study of law.
+Located in the Center for Advising, Internships & Lifelong Career Development, the Pre-law advisor handles the advising for any student interested in the study of law.
 The Pre-law advisor helps students with their decision to go to law school, provides guidance in their school selection, and assists students in the completion of their applications.
-The law related workshops that are sponsored by the Career Center provide information on the law school application process and undergraduate pre-law preparation.
+The law related workshops that are sponsored by the Center for Advising, Internships & Lifelong Career Development provide information on the law school application process and undergraduate pre-law preparation.